Humber’s Semester Abroad Exchange Program is your opportunity to experience the world and academics in a completely new global approach!

 All applicants are required to have a GPA of 70% or have written permission from their Program Coordinator.
 You can access your Grade Report from MyHumber.

 Congratulations!
 You are now ready to submit your application for the Semester Abroad Program.
-Please submit your completed Application, Letter of Intent and Grade Report by deadline: Monday, March 2, 2020 either by e-mail or in person to:
+Please submit your completed Application, Letter of Intent and Grade Report by email to:

 International Mobility Coordinator